codio-content/MySQL-What_is_a_database/.guides/content/SQL-examples-10c4.md

 WHERE id > 5;
 ```

-Get the records from the `names` table where the _SURNAME_ is equal to 'Britt':
+Get the records from the `names` table where the _surname_ is equal to 'Britt':

 ```
 SELECT * FROM names
-WHERE SURNAME = 'Britt';
+WHERE surname = 'Britt';
 ```

 Get the _id_, _birthday_ and _country_ columns of the `basic_info` table only if they are between the _birthday_ date 2015 and 2016.
 Order the results by _birthday_ descending order: